guettli/scrum/README.md

 # The term "Sprint".

 I like long-distance running.
-A half marathon (21km) are a great distance.
+A half marathon (21km) is a great distance.
 Depending on the mood and entuisiasm this means one and a half or two hours of constant workout.
 I like it.

 I am not a sprinter.
 I am too slow on short distances.